subhophy/subhophy.github.io/_pages/teaching.md

 nav_order: 2
 ---

-I am currently an AI (associate instructor) for [physics 7A](https://physics.ucdavis.edu/undergraduates/academic-information/physics-courses).
-I was an AI for the same course back in summer 2022.
+I am currently an AI (associate instructor) for [physics 7C](https://physics.ucdavis.edu/undergraduates/academic-information/physics-courses) (intro physics for bio/chem majors).

+I have been an AI for physics 7A in summer 2022 and winter 2023.

 I have TAed for the following upper-division and graduate courses